Capture and Decay of Electroweak WIMPonium: Numerical method for computation of scattering states

-Finally, in figure \ref{fig:capture}, we showed a sum of the spin-averaged capture rates computed with eqs.~\ref{eq:sigmastop} and \ref{eq:sigmaptod} over the 3 bound states with the lowest principal quantum number $n$ (summed over $m$) for $s$, $p$, and $d$-wave initial states.
-For completeness, in figures \ref{fig:sstates}-\ref{fig:pdstates}, we show how these summed rates break down into capture into each of the individual lowest-lying bound states.
-For $s$-wave initial state, this includes the contributions of all accessible bound states for $M_\chi$ up to 300 TeV.
+Finally, in figure \ref{fig:capture}, we showed the spin-averaged capture rates computed with eqs.~\ref{eq:sigmastop} and \ref{eq:sigmaptod} for the bound states with the lowest principal quantum numbers $n$ (summed over $m$) for $s$, $p$, and $d$-wave initial states.
+For completeness, in figures \ref{fig:sstates}-\ref{fig:pdstates}, we show how these summed rates break down into capture into each of the individual lowest-lying bound states (while still summing over $m$).
+For the $s$-wave component of the initial state, this includes the contributions of all accessible bound states for $M_\chi$ up to 300 TeV.
+For the $p$-wave ($d$-wave) components of the initial state, we consider $n$=1\textendash 3 ($n$=2\textendash 4).